thenaterhood/ti-programs/README.md

 these will also work on previous iterations of the TI graphic calculators but some (such as Pong) may suffer some problems with speed.

+Some of these programs will use parts of Matrix J to store persistent data (high scores and such) or other letter variables.
+If you intend to use them and have things you'd like to keep in Matrix J or other letter variables, make sure you know what's going on so you don't lose anything important.

+Disclaimer: I haven't written or updated a TI-BASIC program in a number of years and haven't used any of these programs in roughly the same time.
+It was my first foray into writing actual software.
+Unfortunately when these were built I did not fully understand the joy of having well documented software.

 Come on now, don't cheat
 -----------
 A number of these programs may help with or may solve problems commonly found